bodex290/ApprentiTrack/README.md

 ## License

-This project is for educational purposes as part of the IOT552U module
+This project is for educational purposes as part of the IOT552U module.